Holidays, play and leisure

 In England and Wales, your local Family Information Service can tell you what services are available near to you.
 In England, every local authority must publish a ‘local offer’ of services, and this includes information about leisure activities.

 You should find this on your local authority’s website.
 If you’re not sure with local authority you come under, type your postcode into the search bar at www.gov.uk/find-local-council

 For more information about accessible holidays, day trips and attractions, including advice about travel insurance, visit the charity website Tourism for All or call 0845 124 9971.

-- Read our parent guide Holidays, play and leisure [PDF].
+Please see our guide to Holidays, play and leisure for information about:

 - who to ask about services in your area

 - help paying for leisure activities